EU regulator clears Billerud, Kinnevik deal

+* RCom to complete merger with rival by September - Ambani (Updates with details, background)

-BRUSSELS Swedish packaging companies Kinnevik and Billerud (BILL.ST) won EU regulatory approval on Tuesday for their planned merger which will create a company with annual sales of about 20 billion crowns ($2.99 billion).
+BRUSSELS Nov 27 Swedish packaging companies Kinnevik and Billerud won EU regulatory approval on Tuesday for their planned merger which will create a company with annual sales of about 20 billion crowns ($2.99 billion).

 Kinnevik, owner of the rival paper company Korsnas, promised to sell Korsnas' white sack kraft paper and white machine finished/unglazed kraft paper business, the European Commission said in a statement.